Kentucky Criminal Court Records

 What are Kentucky Criminal Court Records?

 Kentucky Criminal Court records are court documents detailing the proceedings of criminal case hearings and trials in state courts in the Commonwealth.
 In addition to dockets and case files, these records include transcripts, orders, summons, petitions, and assessments/evaluations.
-Some Kentucky Criminal Court records are available online.
+It is possible to find some Kentucky Criminal Court records online.
 Members of the public can also view and obtain them from the offices of Kentucky court clerks.

 Structure of the Kentucky Criminal Court System

 Kentucky does not have a separate criminal court.
 Rather, criminal cases filed in the Commonwealth are heard in its District and Circuit Courts.
 These are trial courts of general jurisdiction.
 In Kentucky, the Circuit Court is higher than the District Court.
 The state’s Circuit Courts hear all felony cases while its District Courts have jurisdiction over criminal cases qualifying as misdemeanors.
 Appeals of criminal cases tried in the District and Circuit Courts go to the Kentucky Court of Appeals.
 However, the Supreme Court handles appeals of lower court rulings imposing jail terms of 20 years or longer, life imprisonment, and the death penalty.
 The Supreme Court of Kentucky is the highest court in the Commonwealth and the final interpreter of state law.

 On the other hand, federal crimes in Kentucky fall under the jurisdiction of two United States District Courts for the Eastern District of Kentucky and the Western District of Kentucky.

 Are Kentucky Criminal Court Records Accessible by the Public?